-You’ve seen a woman’s shaved head.
+You see a woman’s shaved head.

+And you thinking of her.
 She didn’t have eyelashes by the end of it.
 She didn’t hold the strength to dance.
 She never set foot on Smith Street.

 I kept listening to the music and felt my heart lower and my head begin to race – simmering anger – what gives you the right to be here?
 You are not enough.
 My privileged, purposeless, expensive, expiry-dated life.
 I was using it to drink.
 I was using it to “better” myself.
 To explore myself.
 And the more I did, the less I could feel about any of it.
 The further through my list of goals I got, the less I wanted them.

 “Did you guys want a lift?
 I assume he’s staying at yours.”
 He was referring to a mutual friend of ours that I sporadically slept with amongst awkward text messages and subtle nods of acknowledgement.